malraharsh/Blood-No-Blood-Classifier/README.md

   * Visualizing the plot of Accuracy.
   * Printing the classification report.

-5. Predicting:
-  * Getting predictions from trained model.
-  * Displaying the images along with the predictions.
+5. Displaying the images along with the predictions.

+## Further Improvements:
+ * Segmenting the color in upper and lower red range.
+Then using the segmented region for predictions.
+ * Removing the skin color from image and using remaining region for predictions.
+ * Creating artificial data, by adding artificial blood on no blood faces by OpenCV.
+ * Most obvious one, is to get a descent amount of data.